 When you invest in any type of marketing program, zooming out to understand the full scope of what you can do with it right from the start can be extremely valuable.
 While running digital ads and accessing traditional media still plays an important role, sponsorship brings your brand to life and gives you access to an entirely new platform.
 You just need to make sure it is the right one for your brand and the audience you are looking to engage with.

 We regularly defy the myth that sponsorships end with branding or a logo on a car.
 In fact, some of our best work happens well behind the scenes by connecting marketing to business objectives and results, with no logos to even be seen.
 That's why we believe sponsorship can be an integral part of your marketing strategy and it doesn't require your entire marketing budget.
 You can treat it as strategic supplement to your existing promotional strategy, including the work you are doing in digital and broadcast.

 The work of activating your brand in sports and entertainment is much different than running ads or other more traditional promotions.
 With rights holders and properties becoming much more available to sponsors as times continually evolve, brands have more opportunities than ever to bring their brand to life.
-F1 is a good example of a sport actively recognizing the changing environment, and working to become a more valuable platform for sponsors.
+NASCAR has continually embraced the changing dynamic to ensure they are providing the best possible platform for us to activate.

 Maximizing the value of the platform

 Start with on-site, but understand there is more to it